-A \emph{polygonal embedding} for $G$ is the planar embedding $\Pi$ into a polygon obtained from $G \uplus L$ by cutting $\mS$ along the edges of $L$.
+In order to adapt the construction of graphs on surfaces in the polygonal schema setting, we introduce the notion of polygonal embedding.
+Consider a surface $\mS$ with a cut-graph $L$, and a graph $G$ embedded\footnote{We only consider simple graphs and cellular embeddings, i.e., drawing of the graph on the surface without edge crossings such that each face is homeomorphic to a disc.} on $\mS$.
+Denote by $G\uplus L$ the graph embedded on $\mS$ obtained from the union of $G$ and $L$, and by adding a new vertex at each intersection point between $G$ and $L$.
+A \emph{polygonal embedding} of $G$ is the planar embedding $\Pi$ of $G$ and $L$ in the polygon $P$ obtained from $G \uplus L$ by cutting $\mS$ along the edges of $L$.
 (We refer to \cref{fig:schema} for an illustration.)
-The edges and vertices on $L$ appear duplicated on the boundary of outerface of $\Pi$.
+The edges and vertices on $L$ appear duplicated on the boundary of the outerface of $\Pi$.
 More precisely, the boundary of the outerface of $\Pi$ is a cycle that can be cut into a clockwise sequence of paths sharing their extremities.
-These paths, called \emph{sides} of $\Pi$, correspond to the edges of the polygon $P$, and their extremities, called \emph{corners} of $\Pi$, corresponds to the vertices of $P$.
+These paths, called \emph{sides} of $\Pi$, correspond to the sides of the polygon $P$, and their extremities, called \emph{corners} of $\Pi$, corresponds to the vertices of $P$.
 Note that corners have degree two in $\Pi$.
 The ordered sequence of corners is called the \emph{border} of $\Pi$.
-The \emph{signature} of $\Pi$, denoted by $\sigma(\Pi)$, describes how the sides of $\Pi$ are reattached to form $G\uplus L$ on $\mS$.
-More precisely, the $i$th symbol of the signature is associated with the $i$th sides of $\Pi$, i.e., the path between the $i$th and $(i+1)$th corners.
-These sides are merged according to the orientation given by the symbols, and there are called \emph{twin sides} of $\Pi$.
+The \emph{signature} of $\Pi$, denoted by $\sigma(\Pi)$, corresponds to the signature of $P$ and describes how the sides of $\Pi$ are reattached to form $G\uplus L$ on $\mS$.
+More precisely, the $i$th symbol of the signature is associated with the $i$th side of $\Pi$, i.e., the path between the $i$th and $(i+1)$th corners.
+These sides are merged according to the orientation given by the symbols, and they are called \emph{twin sides} of $\Pi$.
 Obviously, twin sides must contain the same number of vertices.
-Futhermore, the vertices and edges that are identified in this process are called respectively \emph{twin vertices} and \emph{twin edges}.
+Furthermore, the vertices and edges that are identified in this process are called respectively \emph{twin vertices} and \emph{twin edges}.

 \begin{myfigure}